tubbo/docker-dev/README.md

 Run: `docker-dev`

 docker-dev will startup by default using the directory `~/.docker-dev`, looking for symlinks to apps just like pow.
 Drop a symlink to your app in there as: `cd ~/.docker-dev; ln -s /path/to/my/app test`.
 You can now access your app as `test.test`.

 Running `docker-dev` in this way will require you to use the listed http port, which is `9280` by default.

-### Coming from v0.2

-docker-dev v0.3 and later use launchd to access privileged ports, so if you installed v0.2, you'll need to remove the firewall rules.

-Run: `sudo docker-dev -cleanup`

 ### Coming from Pow

 By default, docker-dev uses the domain `.test` to manage your apps.
 If you want to have docker-dev look for apps in `~/.pow`, just run `docker-dev -pow`.

 ### Sub Directories

 If you have a more complex set of applications you want docker-dev to manage, you can use subdirectories under `~/.docker-dev` as well.
 This works by naming the app with a hyphen (`-`) where you'd have a slash (`/`) in the hostname.
 So for instance if you access `cool-frontend.test`, docker-dev will look for `~/.docker-dev/cool-frontend` and if it finds nothing, try `~/.docker-dev/cool/frontend`.

 ### Proxy support

-docker-dev can also proxy requests from a nice dev domain to another app.
+docker-dev can also proxy any request from a nice dev domain to another app.
 To do so, just write a file (rather than a symlink'd directory) into `~/.docker-dev` with the connection information.

 For example, to have port 9292 show up as `awesome.test`: `echo 9292 > ~/.docker-dev/awesome`.